EsrefDurna/duplicatecode/README.md

 # duplicatecode
 # duplicatecode

-this is a cli tool,
+this is a cli tool.